-Owing to the importance of curriculum creation in formal education, the curriculum has evolved into a dynamic process as our society changes.
+Owing to the importance of curriculum development in formal education, the curriculum has evolved into a dynamic curriculum development process as our society changes.
 As a result, curriculum refers to the “whole learning experiences of individuals – not only in school, but also in society” in its widest sense.
 Educators characterize curriculum development as a step-by-step procedure for making constructive changes to the courses available in higher education.
 Changes in the world influence curricula, including new techniques and profiles, and fresh perspectives on research and vocations.

 In order to enhance the student learning experience, educators are continually developing new teaching techniques and strategies, such as transformative learning or blended learning.
 As a result, an institution must have a strategy in place for recognizing these adjustments and then incorporating them into the curriculum.
 We will discuss what curriculum development is and why it is crucial for educators in this blog.
 Aside from that, we will also go through three basic types of curricular structures.

 The process of designing and constructing structures for formal education instruction is known as curriculum development.
 It is a step-by-step procedure for making constructive changes to a school’s, college’s, or university’s course offerings.
 School courses must incorporate new findings as the world continues to evolve.

 Curriculum development is based on pedagogical approaches and learning goals.
 In addition, it covers a broad spectrum from structuring a career program to designing classroom lesson activities.

 The product category and the process category are the two broad categories of current curriculum.
 The product category focuses on outcomes.
 The main goal is to get good grades, with the emphasis on the final output rather than the learning process.